How to Interpret Your Cervical/Pap Smear Results

 Abnormal Results Do Not Necessarily Mean Cancer!

-Today's hub is on the types of results you can get from a cervical smear, and what these mean.
+The purpose of this hub is to give an explanation of the types of results you can get from a cervical smear.

-The most important thing to remember is that most (90+%) results are not cancer - they are PRECANCEROUS changes - so, essentially, changes that could lead eventually to cancer in 10-15yrs if you do nothing about them
+The most important thing to remember is that most (90+%) results are not cancer - they are PRECANCEROUS changes - so, essentially, changes that could lead eventually to cancer in 10-15 years if you do nothing about them

 A few things to start with